justincy/bundle-up/README.md

 * Fix Express 2 & 3
 * Bug fix when adding the same file in different bundles
 * Added .addJsObject()
+* `complete` callback when Bundle up is ready (if in production, when files are minified)

 [Pound](https://github.com/FGRibreau/pound) the higher asset manager for Node.JS is now built over Bundle-up.